Black Beans {Instant Pot}

 I’ll go first.
 We always have prune spread, and some type of beans.
 Either this bean recipe or pinto refried beans.

-Christopher eats rice, bean, and veggie mixture at least five days a week.
+Christopher eats rice, beans, and veggie mixture at least five days a week.
 We also eat a lot of homemade soft tacos, and beans are the main ingredient.

 No, you don’t.
 Before I owned a pressure cooker, soaking the beans overnight was something I did every time I made beans.
 Now, all you have to do is rinse the dry beans and pick them over.